 What about those extremely rare instances where there is absolutely no basis upon which to make probability estimates?
 Suppose you don't even have a hunch regarding the greater likelihood of one alternative over another.
 According to orthodox Bayesian decision theory, the “principle of insufficient reason” then should be observed; it says that when there is no reason to assign a greater likelihood to one alternative rather than another, then an equal probability is to be assigned to each potential outcome.
 This makes sense on the assumption that if you have no more premonition of the likelihood of one option rather than another, they are for all you know equally likely to occur.
 By observing this rule of choice consistently over time, a rational chooser presumably should maximize his or her individual expected utility, and hopefully actual utility as well.

 Why does Rawls think maximin is the rational choice rule?
 Recall what is at stake in choice from the original position.
 The decision is not an ordinary choice.
 It is rather a unique and irrevocable choice where the parties decide the basic structure of their society, or the kind of social world they should live in and the background conditions against which they will develop and pursue their aims.
-It is then sui generis, a choice of the conditions for all future choices.
+It is a kind of superchoice—an inimitable choice of the background conditions for all one's future choices.
 Rawls argues that because of the unique importance of the choice in the original position—including the gravity of the choice, the fact that it is not renegotiable or repeatable, and the fact that it determines all one's future prospects—it is rational to follow the maximin rule and choose the principles of justice.
-For should the worst transpire, the principles of justice provide an adequate share of primary goods enabling one to maintain one's conscientious convictions and sincerest affections and pursue a wide range of permissible ends by protecting equal basic liberties and fair equal opportunities and guaranteeing a social minimum of income and wealth.
+For should even the worst transpire, the principles of justice provide an adequate share of primary goods enabling one to maintain one's conscientious convictions and sincerest affections and pursue a wide range of permissible ends by protecting equal basic liberties and fair equal opportunities and guaranteeing a social minimum of income and wealth.
 The principles of utility, by contrast, provide no guarantee of any of these goods.

-Rawls says that in general there are three conditions that must be met in order to make it rational to follow the maximin rule (TJ, 154–55/134).
+Rawls says that in general there are three conditions that must be met in order to make it rational to follow the maximin rule (TJ 154–55/134).
 First, there should be no basis or at most a very insecure basis upon which to make estimates of probabilities.
 Second, the choice singled out by observing the maximin rule is an acceptable alternative we can live with, so that one cares relatively little by comparison for what is to be gained above the minimum conditions secured by the maximin choice.
 When this condition is satisfied, then no matter what position one eventually ends up in, it is at least acceptable.
 The third condition for applying the maximin rule is that all the other alternatives have (worse) outcomes that we could not accept and live with.
 Of these three conditions Rawls later says that the first plays a minor role, and that it is the second and third conditions that are crucial to the maximin argument for justice as fairness (JF 99).
 This seems to suggest that, even if the veil of ignorance were not as thick and parties did have some degree of knowledge of the likelihood of ending up in one social position rather than another, still it would be more rational to choose the principles of justice over the principle of utility.

-It is often claimed that Rawls's parties are “risk-averse;” otherwise they would never follow the maximin rule but would take a chance on riskier but potentially more rewarding outcomes provided by the principle of utility.
+It is often claimed that Rawls's parties are “risk-averse;” otherwise they would never follow the maximin rule but would take a chance on riskier but more rewarding outcomes provided by the principle of utility.
 Thus, John Harsanyi contends that it is more rational under conditions of complete uncertainty always to choose according to the principle of insufficient reason and assume an equal probability of occupying any position in society.
-When the equiprobability assumption is made, the parties in the original position would choose the principle of average utility instead of the principles of justice (see Harsanyi 1975).
+When the equiprobability assumption is made, the parties in the original position would choose the principle of average utility instead of the principles of justice (Harsanyi 1975).

 Harsanyi and other orthodox Bayesians contend that maximin is an irrational decision rule, and provide ample examples.
 But examples do not suffice here; simply because maximin is under many circumstances irrational does not mean that it is never rational.
-No doubt maximin is an irrational strategy under most circumstances of choice uncertainty, particularly under circumstances where we have future opportunities to recoup potential losses and choose again.
-But these are not the circumstances of the original position; once the rules of justice are decided they apply in perpetuity, and there is no opportunity to renegotiate or escape the situation.
+No doubt maximin is an irrational strategy under most circumstances of choice uncertainty, particularly under circumstances where we will have future opportunities to recoup our potential losses and choose again.
+But these are not the circumstances of the original position; once the rules of justice are decided, they apply in perpetuity, and there is no opportunity to renegotiate or escape the situation.
 One who relies on the equiprobability assumption in choosing principles of justice in the original position is being foolishly reckless given the gravity of choice at stake.
-It is not being risk-averse, but rather entirely rational to be unwilling to gamble with the basic liberties, opportunities and resources needed to pursue one's most cherished ends and commitments for the sake of gaining the marginally greater income and wealth that may be available in a society governed entirely by the principle of utility.
+It is not being risk-averse, but rather entirely rational to be unwilling to gamble with one's basic liberties, fair opportunities and adequate resources needed to pursue one's most cherished ends and commitments, simply for the sake of gaining the marginally greater social powers, income and wealth that might be available to some in a society governed entirely by the principle of utility.

 Rawls's strains-of-commitment argument explicitly relies upon a rarely noted feature of his argument: it involves in effect two social contracts.
 First, hypothetical agents situated equally in the original position unanimously agree to principles of justice.
 This agreement has attracted the most attention from Rawls's critics.
-But hypothetical agreement in the original position is patterned on the general acceptability of a conception of justice by free and equal persons in a well-ordered society.
-Rawls says, “The reason for invoking the concept of a contract in the original position lies in its correspondence with the features of a well-ordered society [which] require…that everyone accepts, and knows that the others accept, the same principles of justice” (CP, 250).
+But the parties' hypothetical agreement in the original position is patterned on the general acceptability of a conception of justice by free and equal persons in a well-ordered society.
+Rawls says, “The reason for invoking the concept of a contract in the original position lies in its correspondence with the features of a well-ordered society [which] require…that everyone accepts, and knows that the others accept, the same principles of justice” (CP 250).
 In order for the hypothetical parties in the original position to agree on principles of justice, there must be a high likelihood that real persons, given human nature and general facts about social and economic cooperation, can also agree and act on the same principles, and that a society structured by these principles is feasible and can endure.
 This is the stability requirement referred to earlier.
-One conception of justice is relatively more stable than another the more willing that people are to observe its requirements under conditions of a well-ordered society.
+One conception of justice is relatively more stable than another the more willing people are to observe its requirements under conditions of a well-ordered society.
 Assuming that each conception of justice has a corresponding society that is as well-ordered as can be according to its terms, the stability question raised in Theory is: Which conception of justice is more likely to engage the moral sensibilities and sense of justice of free and equal persons as well as affirm their good?
-This requires an inquiry into moral psychology and the human good (which takes up most of Part III of A Theory of Justice).
+This requires an inquiry into moral psychology and the human good, which takes up most of Part III of A Theory of Justice.

 Rawls makes two arguments from the original position that invoke the stability requirement., the arguments (1) from publicity and (2) from self-respect.